Team-BANERUS/poketwo-Autocatcher/README.md

 # Disclaimer
 1. I (and others contributors) are not responsible for any actions you perform using it.
 Use it at your own risk.
-2. Selfbots violate Discord TOS and PokeTwo TOS and if you get caught using it, you will get banned.
+2. Selfbots violate Discord TOS and PokeTwo TOS and if you get caught using it, you will get banned (if that's the case I suggest you to switch/pause, but it rarely happens).
 Be careful about how you use the bot.
 3. I would not recommend use this self-bot in public servers (especially Official PokeTwo Servers)

 # Terms & Conditions